JOHN F. McDONOUGH

 During his 24 years with the Cubs organization, the club consistently reached record attendance and revenue figures.
 In addition, McDonough was the architect of the seventh-inning stretch celebrity “guest conductor” concept at Wrigley Field and created the annual Cubs Convention, which is now viewed as a prototype for team and league fan festivals.

-With McDonough’s many achievements have come several honors and awards, including Major League Baseball’s Marketing Excellence Award, the Chicago Baseball Veterans Committee Man of the Year, Chicago Baseball Executive of the Year and a place in “America’s Top Ten Marketing Executives” by Promo Magazine.
-In addition, McDonough was named to The Hockey News’ “100 People of Power and Influence,” as well as being named to the Chicago Tribune’s “10 Most Powerful Sports Figures” in 2010.
+With McDonough’s many achievements have come several honors and awards, including Major League Baseball’s Marketing Excellence Award, Chicago Baseball Executive of the Year and a place in “America’s Top Ten Marketing Executives” by Promo Magazine.
+In addition, McDonough was named to The Hockey News’ “100 People of Power and Influence,” and was inducted into the Chicagoland Sports Hall of Fame in 2008.

-McDonough serves as a frequent lecturer at the University of Notre Dame's Mendoza College of Business, and Northwestern University, and sits on the Faculty Advisory Board for its Master of Arts in Sports Administration Program.
-He also serves on the Advisory Board of Directors for the Illinois chapter of Juvenile Diabetes Research Foundation International, the Athletic Advisory Board of St. Mary’s University in Winona, Minn., the Special Olympics Illinois Foundation Board, the NHL Club Business Advisory Board and the NHL Board of Governors.
+McDonough is a frequent lecturer at the University of Notre Dame's Mendoza College of Business and Northwestern University.
+He serves as a Sustaining Board Member for the Juvenile Diabetes Research Foundation Illinois Board, and also sits on the Athletic Advisory Board of St. Mary’s University in Winona, Minn., the Special Olympics Illinois Foundation Board, Chicago Blackhawks Charities Board of Directors, the NHL Club Business Advisory Board and the NHL Board of Governors.

 A Chicago native, McDonough is a graduate of Notre Dame High School in Niles, Ill., and St. Mary’s University.
 He currently resides in the northwest suburbs with his wife, Karen.
 They have three children: Colleen, Ryan (Katie) and Michael.